lemonzi/DateMyMusic/README.md

 Date My Music
 ===========

-Do you like improvisations?
+Do you like [improvisations](http://www.youtube.com/watch?v=sZSPBk_TGaI)?
 I once attended a concert in my conservatory by some professors.
 It wasn't a regular concert, because they were professors of Improvisation.
 They started playing a Fugue out of a couple of notes somebody sang.
 Then, a Minuet followed.
+It was truly amazing.

 Now I wonder, would it be possible to automatically extract some metadata from improvisations that could help us understand what happens there?
-THe answer is yes.
+The answer is yes.

 Thanks to Peachnote's API and datasets, it is possible to query given chord sequences or melodies in a very huge dataset built by optically recognizing online, publicly availabe sheet music.
 From this, one can get back in which year, or in which musical works this motifs appear the most, using techniques from Natural Language Processing.